 Journalism is the activity of collecting, verifying, and presenting news stories.
 Journalists work for news organizations such as newspapers, magazines, radio stations, or television networks.
 The practice of journalism has ethical implications, as journalists are expected to present information in a fair and unbiased manner.
 This can be challenging, as journalists may have to present controversial or unpopular information.

-Journalism is an important part of democracy, as it allows citizens to be informed about what is happening in their country and the world.
+Journalism is an essential part of democracy, as it lets citizens be informed about what is happening in their country and the world.
 It is also a vital source of information for businesses and other organizations.

 Various Courses in Journalism